 “Ever since I had seen mastectomies when I was in training, I dreaded ever having to get one,” she said.
 During the first week after her surgery, she began to feel a burning sensation in her arm, axilla, chest and back.
 Evaluation with electromyography and magnetic resonance imaging of the axilla and cervical spine were both unrevealing.
-The pain was presumed to be due to a chest wall nerve injury, and it progressed to the point where “it felt like a match was being lit to my arm and axilla and chest wall,” said Dr. Meyers.
+The pain was presumed to be due to a chest wall nerve injury, and it progressed to the point where “it felt like a match was being lit to my arm and axilla and chest wall,” said Dr. Marshall.

 This went on day after day.
-Dr. Meyers received 4 cycles of combination chemotherapy.
+Dr. Marshall received 4 cycles of combination chemotherapy.
 “I had hoped the pain would stop after the chemo was done, but as time went on it was becoming clear I was now a chronic pain patient,” she said.

-Dr. Meyers told us that she sank into a deep depression.
+Dr. Marshall told us that she sank into a deep depression.
 “I kept hoping it would go away with time, but it went on and on and on.
 It just got worse and worse, but the worst was to realize that I just wanted to die.
 And I didn’t care that I might live and not get breast cancer again.
 The pain was just beyond anything that I could ever describe.
 I don’t know how I did it, I just don’t, except I had kids and I just had to.
 I mean, it was really extraordinarily depressing.”

 She was treated with amitriptyline, duloxetine and nortriptyline, but they all caused side effects.
 The pain continued, so Dr. Meyer visited a pain center, where she was prescribed high doses of gabapentin.
 Although she was reluctant to take opiates, she finally allowed herself one acetaminophen-hydrocodone.
 But this had little effect on the pain.
 Then, escitalopram oxalate was recommended.
 She was doubtful, but in 3 days, she didn’t need the other medications.